WolframResearch/LibraryLinkUtilities/README.md

 `git submodule update --remote CPPSource/LibraryLinkUtilities/`

+### Compilation
+After checking out the submodule remember to modify your build script accordingly so that LLU sources also get compiled.
+Since the source code uses C++14 features, you have to make sure you enabled C++14 support in your compiler. *Visual Studio 2015* or later provides the support by default and in *gcc* or *clang* you may have to add **-std=c++14** flag.

+Minimum required version of *gcc* is 5 and for *clang* it is 3.4.

 ## API Reference

 Doxygen is used to generate documentation for _LibraryLink Utilities_ API.
 You can browse generated docs online here: